tauri-apps/tauri-docs/docs/getting-started/setup-windows.md

 nvm use {{latest}} # Replace with your latest downloaded version
 ```

-This will install the most recent version of NodeJS with npm.
+This will install the most recent version of Node.js with npm.

 ### Rustc and Cargo Package Manager